openstack-charmers/openstack-bundles/development/openstack-base-trusty-mitaka/README.md

 This bundle is designed to run on bare metal using Juju with [MAAS][] (Metal-as-a-Service); you will need to have setup a [MAAS][] deployment with a minimum of 4 physical servers prior to using this bundle.

+Certain configuration options within the bundle may need to be adjusted prior to deployment to fit your particular set of hardware.
+For example, network device names and block device names can vary, and passwords should be yours.

 Servers should have:

  - A minimum of 8GB of physical RAM.